abdalrahman-alhmouz/201-reading-note/class-07.md

 ## WHAT IS AN OBJECT?

 > Objects in JavaScript, just as in many other programming languages, can be compared to objects in real life.
 > The concept of objects in JavaScript can be understood with real life, tangible objects.

 > In JavaScript, an object is a standalone entity, with properties and type.
-> Object properties are basically the same as ordinary JavaScript variables, except for the attachment to objects.
+> Object properties are basically the same as ordinary JavaScript variables,<br>
+> except for the attachment to objects.
 The properties of an object define the characteristics of the object.

-You access the properties of an object with a simple dot-notation:
+> You access the properties of an object with a simple dot-notation:

 `objectName.propertyName`

-***Example:***
+***Example***

 ``` ruby
 var person = {